okx/proof-of-reserves/README.md

 privacy.
 [Details here](https://www.okx.com/support/hc/en-us/articles/15165477403917)

 ### zk-STARK Validator(From 04/27)
-Currently, zk-STARK PoR has been released.
-The following is the operation flow of the zk-STARK version.
+**Currently, zk-STARK PoR has been released.
+The following is the operation flow of the zk-STARK version.**
 Verify the inclusion constraint

-1. To verify if your asset balance has been included as a Merkle leaf, navigate to "Audits" and click Details to access your audit data.
+1. To verify if your asset balance has been included as a Merkle leaf, navigate to ["Audits"](https://www.okx.com/balance/audit) and click **Details** to access your audit data.
-2. Get the data you need for verification by clicking Copy data and pasting the JSON string as a file in a new folder.
+2. Get the data you need for verification by clicking **Copy data** and pasting the JSON string as a file in a new folder.
-3. Download zk-STARKValidator, the OKX open-source verification tool, and save it to the same folder containing the JSON file.
+3. Download [zk-STARKValidator](https://github.com/okx/proof-of-reserves/releases/tag/v3.0.0), the OKX open-source verification tool, and save it to the same folder containing the JSON file.
 4. Open zk-STARKValidator to auto-run the JSON file you saved to check whether the inclusion constraint is satisfied.

 Verify the total balance and non-negative constraints
-1. Under "Audit files," download the zk-STARK file from the "Liability report" tab.
+1. Under ["Audit files"](https://www.okx.com/proof-of-reserves/download?tab=liabilities), download the zk-STARK file from the "Liability report" tab.
 2. Unzip the file to reveal a "sum proof data" folder with branch and trunk folders containing "sum_proof.json," "sum_value.json" files.
-3. Download zk-STARKValidator, the OKX open-source verification tool, and place it in the same root folder as the "sum proof data" folder.
+3. Download [zk-STARKValidator](https://github.com/okx/proof-of-reserves/releases/tag/v3.0.0), the OKX open-source verification tool, and place it in the same root folder as the "sum proof data" folder.
 4. Open zk-STARKValidator to auto-run the unzipped zk-STARK file to check whether the total balance and non-negative constraints are satisfied.

 ### MerkleValidator(From 11/22/2022 to 03/16)

-** On 03/21, version v2 was released, which is compatible with v1.
-The following is the operation flow of the two versions **
+**On 03/21, version v2 was released, which is compatible with v1.
+The following is the operation flow of the two versions**

 Verification process for v1 version [Detail here](https://www.okx.com/support/hc/en-us/articles/10660988139661-How-to-verify-if-your-assets-are-included-in-the-OKX-Merkle-tree-)